shamila37/TicketSystem_React/README.md

-# This is for my react ticket system application.
+# This is the frontend for my ticket system application.

 My dependencies ,